 This silly rumor can be traced back to a recent episode of Jimmy Kimmel where he was interviewing Kanye's wife, Kim Kardashian.
-Jimmy asked Kim about the (entirely made up) Forbes article that (falsely) claimed younger sister Kylie is a billionaire (she's not).
+Jimmy asked Kim about a recent Forbes article that claimed younger sister Kylie is a billionaire.
 Jimmy sheepishly asked Kim if she was a billionaire, to which Kim replied:

 "I would say my husband is, so that makes me one, right?
 By proximity."